firman19/api-ga4-php/readme.md

-# Google Analytic 4 Data API PHP
+# API for Google Analytic 4 using PHP

 ### Steps
 - Run ```composer install```